Products

 Poor oral hygiene is a common trait in alcoholics.
 In addition, alcohol’s drying effect can contribute to plaque formation.

 If plaque remains, tartar and dental caries (cavities) develop over time.
-If the tartar spreads below the gum line, periodontal disease commonly forms.
-It can cause permanent tooth loss.
+If the tartar spreads below the gum line, periodontal disease commonly forms, leading to permanent tooth loss.

 Mouth Sores and Oral Cancer